awsdocs/amazon-athena-user-guide/doc_source/querying.md

 1. Choose **Recent queries**\.
 ![\[Choose Recent queries to view previous queries.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-recent-queries.png)

 1. Use the search box to find the query, select the query, and then choose **Download results**\.
-Queries are retained for 45 days\.
+**Note**
+You cannot use the **Download results** option to retrieve query results that have been deleted manually, or retrieve query results that have been deleted or moved to another location by Amazon S3 [lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html)\.
 ![\[Choose Recent queries to find and download previous query results.\]](http://docs.aws.amazon.com/athena/latest/ug/images/querying-recent-queries-tab-download.png)

 ## Viewing recent queries<a name="queries-viewing-history"></a>